bids-standard/bids-specification/src/03-modality-agnostic-files.md

 randomly chosen (but consistent across all runs etc.) number of days.
 This way relative timing would be preserved, but chances of identifying a person based on the date and time of their scan would be decreased.
-Dates that are shifted for anonymization purposes SHOULD be set to a year 1925 or earlier to clearly distinguish them from unmodified data.
+Dates that are shifted for anonymization purposes SHOULD be set to the year 1925 or earlier to clearly distinguish them from unmodified data.
 Shifting dates is RECOMMENDED, but not required.